Miragaia longicollum: Tail locomotion

 In 2024, Lategano, Conti and Lozar examines the tail resistance of Miragaia longicollum, suggesting that its tail can achieve high speed and significant pressures, which would inflict predators by generating high-speed strikes.

 Classification

-Miragaia was placed in the Stegosauridae in 2009.
-Mateus and colleagues performed a phylogenetic analysis and found Miragaia to group with Dacentrurus in a clade Dacentrurinae, newly named for the occasion, the sister group to Stegosaurus (the latter genus was in the cladistic analysis considered to include Hesperosaurus and Wuerhosaurus).
+In 2009, Mateus and colleagues performed a phylogenetic analysis and found Miragaia to group with Dacentrurus in a clade Dacentrurinae of the family Stegosauridae, newly named for the occasion, the sister group to Stegosaurus (the latter genus was in the cladistic analysis considered to include Hesperosaurus and Wuerhosaurus).

 In 2017, Raven and Maidment published a new phylogenetic analysis, including almost every known stegosaurian genus:

 The authors stressed that the only synapomorphy, shared derived trait, supporting the Dacentrurus-Stegosaurus clade was the possession of the long cervical postzygapophyses, and that these are in fact unknown for Dacentrurus itself, so that its close position to Stegosaurus was merely based on the new data provided by the description of Miragaia.